CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ### Tile Availability

 **Tile availability** is a bitstream that determines which tiles exist within a subtree.
 There is one bit for each subtree node.
 A 1 indicates that a tile is available, while a 0 indicates that a tile is unavailable.
+The bits follow [Morton Order](#morton-order).

 ![Tile Availability](figures/tile-availability.jpg)

-In the diagram above, colored nodes indicate available tiles, while nodes with dashed outlines are unavailable tiles.
+In the diagram above, colored nodes indicate available tiles, while nodes with dashed outlines are unavailable tiles Note that this is for illustration purposes only.
+Binary trees are not supported.

 If a tile is marked as available, more information about the tile, such as its content or children can be queried.
-If a tile is marked as unavailable, the tile must be skipped.

 ### Content Availability